mouldimus/notes/HTML_Concepts.md

 var foo = document.getElementByTagName("p");
 ```

-The variable called “foo” would now contain a collection of all the paragraph tags in the document.
+The variable called "foo" would now contain a collection of all the paragraph tags in the document.

 Many different programming languages can be used to work with the DOM.
 One of the most common is JavaScript; in fact, the code example above is actually JavaScript.